giuge/andshape-website/README.md

 # Andshape
-A creative agency for entrpreneurs.
+A creative agency for entrepreneurs.

 ## Info
 The website is built with Gatsby and is Deployed to Netlify.